11 Halloween Fundraising Ideas That Work

 11. Spooky Trivia Night

-Trivia is very popular these days, can be tailored to most audiences and is relatively simple to organize.
+Trivia is very popular, can be tailored to most audiences, and is relatively simple to organize.

-When thinking of the theme and the questions, think of scary movies, Edgar Allan Poe stories and poems, and other classic scary literature.
-Another fun one could be Harry Potter!
+4. When choosing a theme and the questions, think of scary movies, Edgar Allan Poe stories and poems, and other classic scary literature.

-Find a venue large enough for your group and publicize the event in your community.
+5. Find a venue large enough for your group and promote the event in your community.

-• Silent Auction – including items from some donors from your community;
+• Silent auction – include in-kind items from donors from your community;

 • Door prizes;

-• Awarding teams BONUS POINTS for each team member that is wearing a Halloween costume.
+• Awarding BONUS POINTS for each team member wearing a Halloween costume.

-You can sell tickets using Donorbox Events, the way this organization did for their fun trivia night –
+Sell tickets using Donorbox Events, the way Up With Trees did for their fun trivia night:

 Halloween Fundraising Ideas example for selling tickets to trivia